Cain’s Aftermath: Cain’s Greatest Sin

 However, serious questions remain concerning Cain’s exclusion of God.
 A lack of godliness remains at the root of Cain’s civilization.
 Concerning the city Cain built, named Enoch (Eridu), there might be a number of questions.
 Has the populous become discontent?
 Is there urban friction?
 What is the social order?
 Who maintains the law, and how?

 When the ovens operated in the city square of ancient cultic societies we can glimpse the possible corruption present in Eridu (Dan.
 3.13-30, fiery furnace).
 People guilty of severe crimes found themselves thrown in.
 Tradesmen and shoppers moved roundabout the city square while the screams shattered the air.
 A similar godless narrative runs throughout the later attempt to erect Nimrod’s* ziggurat.
 It remains that Cain’s predatory nature continues to move as a spirit unabated across the land.
-Cain’s civilization provides a template for the world.
+Cain’s civilization provides the template for the world.

 *See Noahide Law/Nimrod